-A sports match is generally considered as a thorough two person competition because in a sports match, participants get to exercise a wide range of skills, enough to ensure that the match result is accurate.
-In an SG, however, participants get essentially a single change to demonstrate a lack of skills of their opponents.
-A double round robin tournament of SGs is not necessarily thorough because it gives every participant only two chances to demonstrate a lack of skills of any other participant.
+- Computational Problem Solving Labs (CPSLs): CPSLs are structured interaction spaces that we specifically designed to organize SG-based computational problem solving competitions.
+A CPSL is centered around a claim specifying the lab's computational problem.
+Competition participants submit their codified strategies for playing a more thorough, yet simpler, version of semantic games.
+The submitted strategies compete in a thorough, arguably neutral and provably anonymous and monotonic tournament. - 2.
+Simplified Semantic Games (SSGs): A sports match is generally considered as a thorough two person competition because in a sports match, participants get to exercise a wide range of skills, enough to ensure that the match result is accurate.
+In an SG, however, participants get essentially a single chance to demonstrate a lack of skills of their opponents.
+A double round robin tournament of SGs is not necessarily thorough because it gives every participant only two chances to demonstrate a lack of skills of skills of skills of any other participant.
 To address this issue, we developed a simplified version of semantic games that allows participants to provide several values for a quantified variable and therefore can be considered thorough.
+SSGs also use auxiliary games to replace some of the moves that participants would normally be required to take and thus simplify the process of codifying strategies.
 Further details are given in Section 3.2.
-As we mentioned earlier a correct ranking function must not reward losses or penalize wins.
-A correct SG tournament ranking function must also not reward wins against participants forced to take an opposite side to the side of their choice.
-Because, an individual SG is a correct competition only provided that both the verifier and the falsifier freely choose their sides.
-It is however incorrect to demerit a forced participant for losing an SG because the forced participant might not have have had a chance of winning at all.

-Ensuring anonymity of an SG tournament is quite challenging due to collusion potential.
+3. Collusion-resistant ranking functions: Ensuring anonymity of the ranking resulting from an SG tournament is quite challenging due to collusion potential.
 Collusion is possible because participants can arrange to identify their colluding participants through the values they produce in the course of playing an SG.
 In our MAX-SAT example, participants may, for example, use specific variable names to disclose their identities to other colluding participants.
 Colluding participants can arrange to lose on purpose for the benefit of a specific participant and thus affecting the accuracy of the competition result.
 In Section 4.1 we give a detailed example showing how collusion can affect the result of a competition.
 The potential of collusion can be further aggravated by the potential of participating in a computational problem solving competition using Sybil identities.

 A surprising discovery to us is that in SG tournaments, it is in fact possible to fend against collusion potential by using certain ranking functions.
-In this dissertation, we give a, first of its kind, formal characterization of collusion resilient ranking functions for SG tournaments.
-We also give a representation theorem of ranking functions possessing the limited collusion effect property as well as other basic correctness properties.
-In essence, we show that under basic correctness properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function that is based on a generalized form of fault counting.
-We also present an SG-base tournament and argue for its objectivity, anonymity, neutrality, correctness and thoroughness.
+In this dissertation, we give a, first of its kind, formal characterization of collusionresistant ranking functions for SG tournaments.
+We also give a representation theorem of ranking functions possessing the limited collusion effect property as well as other basic monotonicity properties.
+In essence, we show that under basic monotonicity properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function that is based on a generalized form of fault counting.
+We also present an SG-based tournament and argue for its objectivity, anonymity, neutrality, monotonicity and thoroughness.